kukramer/azure-docs/articles/cognitive-services/Custom-Vision-Service/select-domain.md

 ---
 title: "Select appropriate domain for your project"
 titleSuffix: Azure Cognitive Services
-description: This article will show you how to select a domain for your project in the CUstom Vision Service.
+description: This article will show you how to select a domain for your project in the Custom Vision Service.
 services: cognitive-services
 author:
 manager: